srk-ullagallu/notes/k8s/workloads/architecure.md

 # K8s Architecture

-K8s by default Cluster In nature cluster is nothing but a group of nodes,some nodes acts as a `control plane` some `worker nodes`
+K8s by default Cluster In nature, cluster is nothing but a group of nodes,some nodes acts as a `control plane` some `worker nodes`

 `control plane` is responsible to manage containers like placement,keep the configuration,ensure HA, Scalability and healing of the containers.